top of page

 A visa is a type of residence permit ( Section 4 (1) Sentence 2 No. 1 of the Residence Act ).
 The term "residence permit" is therefore a generic term for visas and also encompasses other forms of residence documents (see Section 4 (1) of the Residence Act).
 The following residence permits exist (see Section 4 (1) of the Residence Act):

 However, the visa is not a residence card .
 Residence “cards” are not residence permits from the Residence Act (AufenthG) , but the terminology comes from the Freedom of Movement Act for EU Citizens (FreizügG/EU) .
 Residence cards are the residence rights of EU citizens and, if applicable, their family members.
 Special rules apply to them under European freedom of movement law.
-The biggest difference between a residence card and a residence permit is that residence cards only certify the right of residence (declaratory effect), whereas residence permits establish the right of residence (constitutive effect).
-This is one of the greatest advantages European citizens have over third-country nationals with regard to the right of residence.
+The biggest difference between a residence card and a residence permit is that residence cards only certify the right of residence (declaratory effect), while residence permits establish the right of residence (constitutive effect).
+This is one of the greatest advantages European citizens have over third-country nationals regarding the right of residence.

 3. Difference between visa and residence permit